rktoomey/rkt-presentations/specs2-presentation/specs/specs.md

 <br/>
 <span class="eric">
-Eric Torreborre, the creator of specs and specs2, will be giving a presentation on the design philosophy of specs2 later this June.
+Eric Torreborre, the creator of specs and specs2, will be giving a presentation on the design philosophy of specs2 at <a href="http://fp-syd.ouroborus.net/">
+Functional Programming Sydney</a> in July.
 <br/>
 <br/>
 Follow <a href="http://twitter.com/specs2">@specs2</a> on Twitter for details!